 - Shoes must be worn; the absence of shoes will be allowed only upon a showing of medical necessity.
 Backless or strapless shoes may not be worn by students in Grades TK-6. - Thongs or thong-type (flip flops) footwear and platform shoes above 2 inches are not permitted.
-Roller sneakers are not permitted. - Absence of undergarments is not permitted. - Clothing which allows undergarments to be visually observed is not permitted.
+Roller sneakers are not permitted. - Absence of undergarments is not permitted.

+- Clothing which allows undergarments to be visually observed is not permitted.
 Sports bras are undergarments and must be covered. - The absence of shirt or other clothing covering the upper torso is not permitted. - Bare midriffs are not permitted. - Halter, tube, or strapless tops are not permitted.
 Straps on tops must be of sufficient width to cover undergarments as listed above.
-Overalls over spaghetti straps are not permitted.

-- Clothing containing emblems, printing, lettering or pictures pertaining to drugs, alcohol, sex, or profanity is not permitted. - For girls: Shorts and skirts need to be finger-tip length, no visible undergarments. - For boys: No sagging pants, no visible undergarments. - Make-up is not permitted. - Jewelry that creates a health or safety hazard is not permitted. - Clothes and belts must be the appropriate size and length when worn. - College and/or professional team logo apparel is permitted as designated by school's policy unless wearing such items becomes disruptive to school activities.
+Overalls over spaghetti straps are not permitted. - Clothing containing emblems, printing, lettering or pictures pertaining to drugs, alcohol, violence, sex, or profanity is not permitted. - For girls: Shorts and skirts need to be finger-tip length, no visible undergarments. - For boys: No sagging pants, no visible undergarments. - Make-up is not permitted. - Artificial nails that create a safety hazard due to their length are not permitted. - Jewelry that creates a health or safety hazard is not permitted. - Clothes and belts must be the appropriate size and length when worn. - College and/or professional team logo apparel is permitted as designated by school's policy unless wearing such items becomes disruptive to school activities.